How Invest for Impact Works

 Teams that register will be sent background material to help them start thinking about assessing impact, financing impact, and measuring impact.
 This information is likely to include; online videos explaining the venture capital method of investing, case studies outlining a range of investment mechanisms, and an online tool for developing impact metrics.

-On the Monday before the competition, we will email teams the real business plans of three impact focused entrepreneurs currently seeking funding.
+One week before the competition, we will email teams the real business plans of three impact focused entrepreneurs currently seeking funding.
 Teams will become familiar with the business plans, conduct initial due diligence, make preliminary assessments of impact, and explore potential investment mechanisms.
-While some work will be necessary prior to the day of the competition, it is not expected that teams will have developed their investment recommendation prior to arriving in Chapel Hill.
+While some work will be necessary prior to the day of the competition, it is not expected that teams will have developed their investment recommendation prior to the virtual event.

-On Friday morning, all participants will gather for a breakfast and an opening reception.
-The reception will be followed by each entrepreneur giving a short pitch.
-Teams will then have the opportunity to interview the entrepreneurs.
+Teams will have the opportunity to interview the entrepreneurs.
 Teams should come prepared with questions that will allow them to gain a full appreciation of the potential impact of the business and the potential investment opportunity.
 Judges will be in the room during these sessions, assessing the teams on their understanding of the key risks associated with each opportunity.

 After all of the due diligence sessions are complete, teams will have time to complete any final research and develop their deliverable documents.
 Each team will then present their investment recommendation to the panel of judges.
 Teams should expect to field questions that test the rationale behind their decision.

 Once all of the teams have presented, the winners will be announced.
-The judges will then circulate between the teams and provide feedback.
-A reception will follow at a restaurant or bar nearby.
+The judges will then circulate between the teams in Zoom Breakout Rooms to provide feedback.
+A virtual happy hour will follow.

-Please email Owen Woodhouse if you are interested in learning more about the event!
+Please email Henry Camp if you are interested in learning more about the event.